 Other sources of old water can include dirty swimming pools, wells, cisterns, tanks and animal drinking bowls and troughs.

 Have a quick check around where you are for anything that holds water, if there is any, get rid of it.

 If you are unable to empty the water, make sure you cover it with mosquito netting where possible.
 If drinking water for a pet, make sure it is changed daily.

-That way you'll help to prevent the spread of mosquitos in your area.
+That way you'll help to prevent the spread of mosquitoes in your area.

 The good news is that it is easy to build your very own mosquito trap.
 The information below has been provided by the Junta de Andalucia.
 You can see a copy of their guide here (in Spanish)

 To build a mosquito trap you will need the following: